aradzie/keybr.com/docs/translations_report.md

 * *Hide explanations*
 * *Daily goal reached!*
 * *New letter unlocked!*
+* *Add repeating words:*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Generate typing lessons from the text of a book.
 All keys ar...*
+* *Repeat each word a number of times.
+Type a word for the firs...*
 * *See how accurate you type relative to other users.
 The highe...*

 # Romanian

-Translated: 375 messages, 3786 words
+Translated: 373 messages, 3755 words

-Untranslated: 42 messages, 1289 words
+Untranslated: 44 messages, 1319 words

 * *Font:*
 * *Layout*